Please take a moment to read how volunteering has positively impacted the lives of our residents and volunteers.

 Jane regarding Mary

 “I have spent the last three years visiting Mary T. in Issaquah.
 I have such fond memories of my time with Mary.
 As is often the case, I learned so very much from Mary and feel I certainly gained as much as I tried to give her.
 We played games, talked, went out to lunch and even went on a shopping spree.
 We had many wonderful laughs over the years.
-Sadly, Mary passed away a few months ago but she will never be forgotten by me.
+Sadly, Mary passed away a few months ago but I will never forget her.
 My memories with her will hold a special place in my heart.
 For anyone who enjoys elderly, I would highly recommend this program.
 I can assure you it will be a wonderful and most fulfilling experience.”

 Elizabeth’s video journal about volunteering